Megaherz: The search for a lead singer (2003–2007)

 In April 2003, the remaining members announced the new singer, Mathias "Jablonski" Elsholz of the band Twelve After Elf.
-Elsholz was already familiar to fans, as his vocals had been briefly featured on the track "Falsche Götter" from the album Himmelfahrt.
+Elsholz was already familiar to the band's fans, as his vocals had been briefly featured on the track "Falsche Götter" from the album Himmelfahrt.
 By June 2004, a new album was under way.
 A new song was soon released with a small Macromedia Flash animation, substantiating the rumors of a new singer.
 This song was later revealed to be "Zeig' mir dein Gesicht" from the album 5, which was released on 6 December 2004.

 On 23 September 2005, the rest of the tours for the year were cancelled, as Elsholz left in "total surprise" to the band.
 The reason was not given on the Megaherz homepage, but, in the Eisbrecher forums.
 Elsholz announced that he and his wife were expecting twins, and he wished to devote more time to his soon-to-be family.
 5 was released in the US via Eclipse Records on 21 February 2006.

 On 18 April 2007, it was confirmed on Megaherz's official website that the band found a new singer and was working on their sixth record.
 It was also stated that the band would tour while recording their new album.